busterbenson/public/Codex.md

 - Owning a gun should require certification from a firearms officer verifying that they've taken a safety course, are free of criminal record, and pass a psychological mental health check every few years.
 - It should be easier and more expedient to put neglectful and irresponsible public servants in prison than the average citizen, not slower and more difficult.
 - Guaranteed basic income should be a thing.
+- Free college education should be available to everyone who wants it.

 ### Type 4: Predictions
 How I think things will be in the future, based on the approximate year I think they’ll come true.

 #### 4: Predictions: By 2016
 - Wager with Rick Webb: by March 1st, descendants of Google Glass will be seen regularly in the wild (in the same way that Fitbits, NikeFuel bands, and retina MacBook Pros are in 2013).
-(I’m gonna lose this one, but would go double or nothing for 2025.
+(I’m gonna lose this one, but hoping to go double or nothing for 2025.
 Rick?)

 #### 4. Predictions: By 2025
 - Global warming will severely impact the global economy in some way and threaten the livelihood of people in some parts of the world.